 “We needed a global partner that had experience handling complex implementations in multiple regions,” says Ganesan.
 “After looking at our options and consulting Adobe for recommendations, Merkle was the obvious choice.”

 The Merkle team met with Wacom teams to scope requirements and understand regional stakeholder requirements.
 This resulted in a list of over 900 requirements that Merkle looked to bring to life.

 Wacom began its Adobe Commerce transformation with a pilot store in the EU.
-Merkle refined the design, optimising the user interface to guide consumers through the sales funnel.
-Merkle then used this design as a template and supported roll-outs in the United States, Australia and Southeast Asia.
+Merkle refined the design, optimizing the user interface to guide consumers through the sales funnel.
+Merkle then used this design as a template and supported rollouts in the United States, Australia, and Southeast Asia.

-“Constant communication was key to a project as complicated as this,” says Matte Dole, Head of Commerce at Merkle ANZ.
-“Each country required localisations and integrations, from payment gateways to product databases.
-Adobe Commerce allowed us to combine global and regional elements to create shops that are stable and flexible.”
+“Constant communication was key to a project as complicated as this,” says Matt Dole, Head of Commerce at Merkle ANZ.
+“Each country required localizations and integrations, from payment gateways to product databases.
+Adobe Commerce allowed us to combine global and regional elements to create stores that are stable and flexible.”